 Let’s make sure our emulator is also up and running.
 We can start the emulator via AVD Manager in Android studio, or in case you are more command-line savvy, I have written an earlier post on how to do this via CMDline as well.

-Using this you can tap on any element in the app and see its Element hierarchy, elements properties.
+Using this you can tap on any element in the app and see its Element hierarchy and elements properties.
 This is very useful to author Appium scripts and I’ll encourage you to explore each section of this tool and get familiar since you’ll be using this a lot.

 Writing Our First Android Test Using Appium